 A contact/referral can be made at any stage during the pregnancy, however referrals should always be made as soon as concerns are raised.
-Dependant on the nature of the contact/referral should the decision be to proceed to a pre birth Child and Family Single Assessment this will be undertaken within 15 working days of the contact/referral being made.
+If the outcome of the contact / referral is to proceed to a pre birth Child and Family Single Assessment, this will be undertaken within 15 working days of the contact/referral being made.

 Pre-birth Child and Family Single Assessments must be undertaken on all pre-birth referrals where the following factors are present:

 - There has been a previous unexplained death of a child whilst in the care of either parent;

 - A parent or other adult in the household, or regular visitor, has been identified as posing a risk to children;

 - A sibling is the subject of a Child Protection Plan or Child in Need Plan;

 - The parent is a Child Looked After;